-Global Masters LIC features a disciplined, low-turnover portfolio of approximately 20-30 companies which exhibit sound business models and solid management with high returns on invested capital over time.
+Global Masters LIC features a disciplined, low-turnover portfolio of approximately 20-30 companies that exhibit sound business models and solid management with high returns on invested capital over time.

 The select companies which we choose to be a part of the Global Masters, ASX-listed LIC are analysed in detail to determine proper alignment with our principles, feature strong, free cash flow and exhibit typically high Environmental, Social and Governance (ESG) performance relative to their competitors, supporting the future of your capital growth.